Ford Foundation: Law school clinics and civil rights litigation

 In 1968, the foundation began disbursing $12 million to persuade law schools to make "law school clinics" part of their curriculum.
 Clinics were intended to give practical experience in law practice while providing pro bono representation to the poor.
-Conservative critic Heather Mac Donald contends that the financial involvement of the foundation instead changed the clinics' focus from giving students practical experience to engaging in leftwing advocacy.
+Conservative critic Heather Mac Donald contends that the foundation's financial involvement instead changed the clinics' focus from giving students practical experience to engaging in leftwing advocacy.

-Beginning in the late 1960s and continuing through the 1970s, the foundation expanded into civil rights litigation, granting $18 million to civil rights litigation groups.
-The Mexican American Legal Defense and Educational Fund was incorporated in 1967 with a US$2.2 million grant from the foundation.
-In the same year, the foundation funded the establishment of the Southwest Council of La Raza, the predecessor of the National Council of La Raza.
-In 1972, the foundation provided a three-year US$1.2 million grant to the Native American Rights Fund.
+In the late 1960s and the 1970s, the foundation expanded into civil rights litigation, granting $18 million to civil rights litigation groups.
+The Mexican American Legal Defense and Educational Fund was incorporated in 1967 with a $2.2 million grant from the foundation.
+The same year, the foundation funded the establishment of the Southwest Council of La Raza, the predecessor of the National Council of La Raza.
+In 1972, the foundation provided a three-year $1.2 million grant to the Native American Rights Fund.
 The same year, the Puerto Rican Legal Defense and Education Fund opened with funding from numerous organizations, including the foundation.
-In 1974, the foundation contributed funds to the Southwest Voter Registration Education Project and the Latino Institute.
+In 1974, the foundation contributed funds to the Southwest Voter Registration Education Project.